Showing all 3 results

 A Custom-Built AOD Transmission, the Bang That’s Worth Your Buck

-Fuel efficiency, worth the bang for your buck.
+Fuel efficient, it’s worth the bang for your buck.
 Performance, tuned specifically to keep you satisfied.
 World-class care and passion for power – qualities that Gearstar brings into every transmission.
-If these are the qualities you’re looking for, our line of performance AOD transmissions are just the right fit.
+If these are the qualities you’re looking for, our line of performance AOD transmissions is just the right fit.

 We build more than just transmissions – we build “horsepower transferring systems”.
 Gearstar understands that there’s more to a car than transportation: pushing machinery to its brink and wringing the maximum potential out of a build requires passion, and that’s why we employ only the best of the best to design and build our custom-performance transmissions.